Survival Analysis with Graph-Based Regularization for Predictors: Theoretical Guarantees

-We adopt the same assumptions for the partial log-likelihood function as in \cite{fan2002variable}.
 Denote $T,C,\bm{x}$ as the survival time, censoring time, and the associated covariates, respectively.
-Consider the general setting where the covariate may vary over time, denoted as $\bm{x}(t)$.
-The theory of counting process can be used to derive the theoretical guarantee for the resulted estimate.
-More specifically, define the counting process $N_i(t) = \mathbbm{1}\{T_i \leq t, T_i \leq C_i \}$ and the indicator for being at risk $Y_i(t)= \mathbbm{1}\{ T_i \geq t, C_i \geq t \}$, where $\mathbbm{1}\{\cdot\}$ is the indicator function.
-Without loss of generality, we only consider the time horizon $[0,1]$.
-The results can be extended to interval $[0,\infty)$ \citep{andersen1982cox}.
-Then the partial log-likelihood function in \eqref{eq:likelihood} can be rewritten by the counting process as:
+We adopt the usual {\it counting process} notation and theory to derive the theoretical guarantee for the resulting estimate.
+More specifically, define the counting process $N_i(t) = \mathbbm{1}\{T_i \leq t, T_i \leq C_i \}$ and the indicator for being at risk $Y_i(t)= \mathbbm{1}\{ T_i \geq t, C_i \geq t \}$ for $i=1,\ldots,n$.
+Without loss of generality, we only consider the bounded time horizon $[0,1]$.
+The results can be extended to unbounded time interval $[0,\infty)$ and the general setting where the covariate $\bm{x}(t)$ can vary over time \citep{andersen1982cox}.
+Then, the partial log-likelihood function in \eqref{eq:likelihood} can be rewritten by the counting process as